AliannaFormoso/react-intro-assignment-FSJS-Bootcamp/README.md

 # react-intro-assignment-FSJS-Bootcamp

-## This is the assignment's solution for my first class/practice on React from the FS JS Bootcamp with Guillermo Rodas
+## This is the assignment's solution for my first class/practice on React as part of the JS FS Bootcamp with Guillermo Rodas

 ### Intructions:
 1. Create a new `React app` with `Vite`.